kwilkos/cxf/distribution/src/main/release/samples/hello_world/README.txt

 <installationDirectory>/webapps.
 The servlet container will
 extract the war and deploy the application.

+Make sure already copy all jars from CXF_HOME/lib to
+<TomcatInstallationDirectory>/shared/lib

 Using ant, run the client application with the command:

   ant client-servlet -Dbase.url=http://localhost:#